Kacper-Stepien/ChatLeap/README.md

 - <b>Persistent Login:</b> After logging in, the user's token and profile data are stored in the browser's LocalStorage, allowing the user to stay logged in even after refreshing the page.

 - <b>Responsiveness:</b> The application is fully responsive and renders correctly on devices with a minimum width of 300px.

+## Note about profile picture upload
+Please note that the feature to upload profile pictures may not work as expected when accessing the application using the provided hosting link.
+The hosting service used for this demonstration does not allow file storage on the server side, which means that uploaded images will not be saved.
+When running the project locally on your computer or using Docker, the profile picture upload feature will work correctly.

 ## App screenshots
 ### Register form